Bwar/Nebula/README.md

 Nebula is an event-driven TCP protocol network framework developed in C++ language.
 It supports multiple application layer communication protocols including proto3, http, https, and websocket.
 The purpose of developing the Nebula framework is to provide a fast and high-performance distributed service cluster based on C++.

-Nebula can be used as a single high-performance TCP server, but building a cluster based on Nebula can truly reflect its value.
-In order to quickly build distributed service clusters, Nebula Bootstrap cluster solutions including various types of services have been developed.
+Nebula can be used as a single high-performance TCP server, but building a cluster based on Nebula will be truly reflect its value.
+In order to build distributed service clusters quickly, Nebula Bootstrap cluster solutions including various types of services have been developed.
 For details on NebulaBootstrap, please refer to [NebulaBootstrap](https://github.com/Bwar/NebulaBootstrap).

 <a name="License"></a>
 ## License